 Information We Collect from You

-When you create an account with us, contact us (including via email, phone, our Website’s “Contact Us” form, and via social media, download information from the Website (such as our “Free Guides”), we may collect certain information from you, including your name, email address, phone number, company or organization, and any other information you may provide to us (e.g., we may collect additional information if you provide it to us when you contact us via email or phone).
+When you create an account with us on any of our Websites, contact us (including via email, phone, our Websites’ “Contact Us” form, and via social media), download information from the Websites (such as our “Free Guides”), or use other features of the Websites such as our quiz features, we may collect certain information from you, including your name, email address (and password in the case of an account), phone number, company or organization, and any other information you may provide to us (e.g., we may collect additional information if you provide it to us when you contact us via email or phone).